Henrique-FB/Henrique-FB.github.io/projects/accidents_dashboard_views.md

 ## General Design Pointers

-<p class="emphasized">I thought about talking on each Dashboard View's design specifically, but I noticed a lot of the design ideas repeat again and again for most visualizations I'm making.
-So, instead, I'm going to give you some general pointers about their visual desing.</p>
+<p class="emphasized">I thought about talking about each Dashboard View's design specifically, but I noticed a lot of the design ideas repeat again and again for most visualizations I'm making.
+So, instead, I'm going to give you some general pointers about their visual design.</p>